Skip Navigation

 Cher Ami--World War I Carrier Pigeon

-Meet Cher Ami.
-He was a carrier pigeon.
-During part of the fighting in the Argonne Forest in France, a group of allied soldiers were trapped between their own troops and the German troops.
-They began to mistakenly be fired upon by their own allied soldiers.
-Carrier pigeons were often used to carry messages in World War I. However, as this poorly positioned group of soldiers began to release carrier pigeons to warn their fellow soldiers to cease firing upon them, every pigeon was shot down by the Germans.
-One lone pigeon was finally able to fly through the gunfire.
-He flew 25 miles and delivered his message, helping to save the allied soldiers.
-The pigeon, named Cher Ami, was wounded in his flight.
-He lost an eye, and his leg and breastbone were pierced by bullets.
+During the fighting in France, a group of allied soldiers were trapped between their own troops and the German troops.
+They were fired upon by their own soldiers.
+The group of soldiers began to release carrier pigeons to warn their fellow soldiers to cease firing.
+One pigeon was finally able to fly through the gunfire helping to save the soldiers.
 Cher Ami was awarded the French "Croix de Guerre" with Palm for his heroic service.
-He later died from his injuries.
-His little stuffed body is on display at the National Museum of American History which is part of the Smithsonian.

 Newton Baker